oberonamsterdam/redux-updaters/readme.md

 through action creators.
 We feel it makes more sense to focus on creating components and use the Redux state whenever you need to share state between components or component instances.
 Doing this should not break your workflow or thought process.
-Therefor with this package, all you need to do to use your Redux store is the following:
+Therefore with this package, all you need to do to use your Redux store is the following:

 * Define your initial state.